Load line (watercraft): Timber load line marks

 Certain vessels are assigned timber freeboards, but before these can be assigned, certain additional conditions have to be met.
 One of these conditions is that the vessel must have a forecastle of at least 0.07 the length of the vessel and of not less than standard height, which is 1.8 m for a vessel 75 m or less in length and 2.3 m for a vessel 125 m or more in length with intermediate heights for intermediate lengths.
-A poop or raised quarter deck is also required if the length is less than 100 m.
+A poop or raised quarterdeck is also required if the length is less than 100 m.
 The letter L prefixes the load line marks to indicate a timber load line.
 Except for the timber winter North Atlantic freeboard, the other freeboards are less than the standard freeboards.
 This allows these ships to carry additional timber as deck cargo, but with the facility to jettison this cargo.

 The letters on the timber load line marks have the following meanings: